 As we adjust to the ‘new normal’, we’re keen to increase our support for our writing community by offering a range of free and discounted programmes.
-As part of our ‘Write From Home’ initiative, we launched our free Weekly Writing Workout in March, and it now has over 7,000 subscribers!
-And most recently we announced our brand new Write From Home Scholarship, a writing bursary to award a talented writer of limited financial means a place on our Three-Month Online Novel-Writing course.
+This includes our free Weekly Writing Workout that launched in March, and now has over 7,000 subscribers!

 As many of you already know, we host a popular Twitter writing competition – #WriteCBC – on the first Thursday of every month.
 We’ve increased our schedule of Twitter events during lockdown, because we know how important it is for writers to share their work and stay connected.
 We hope that our Twitter community will continue to bring writers together in a safe, supportive and creative space.